BlueSzy/BlueSzy/README.md

 ### Hi there 👋

+- 🌱
+  - :octocat:

+- :+1:
+  - :tractor:
+  - :joystick:
+  - :game_die:
+  - :bricks:
+  - :camping:

+- 💬
   - It's kind of fun to do the impossible.
   - One fails forward toward success.
   - Stay hungry, stay foolish.

 <!--
 **BlueSzy/BlueSzy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.